BobrImperator/todo-app/book/SYNTAX.md

 'That's wonderful!';
 ```

-If you tried to run this code, you'd get a nice little error.
+If you tried to run this code, you'd get a nice little error:
-We didn't launch yet, but "Houston, we've got a problem!"...
-ALREADY!?.

 ```js
 Uncaught SyntaxError: Unexpected identifier